Best 43-inch, best 42-inch and best 40-inch TVs 2024: superb 'small' TVs

 The first thing to consider when buying a TV is what panel technology you want.
 OLED and QLED are the two main panel technologies competing in the world of TVs currently, with both featuring on this list.

 OLED, the premium panel technology that powers many of our favourite TVs, features perfect blacks and striking contrast.
 It's capable of producing these thanks to the self-emissive pixel technology in which each pixel can light and switch off individually.
-The tradeoff here is brightness, as standard OLED sets struggle to hit the brightness figures of their LED backlit counterparts, and QD-OLED and MLA OLED TVs don't come in 42-inch sizes (yet).
+The tradeoff here is brightness, as standard OLED sets struggle to hit the brightness figures of the best LED-backlit models, and QD-OLED and MLA OLED TVs don't come in 42-inch sizes (yet).

 QLED uses LED or Mini LED backlighting based on the set and uses Quantum Dots for enhanced colour vibrancy and enhanced brightness.
 Although, it does so at the expense of black depths in most cases.